Mmmm!

 What to bring

-• Secure, non-slip footwear with a closed toe.
+- Secure, non-slip footwear with a closed toe.
 Please ensure the soles do not leave marks on the deck—white is good.
-Hint: check by dragging the edge of the sole across a piece of white paper.
+Hint: check by dragging the edge of the sole across the back of an envelope.

 What to wear